Death

 and are expected to multiply.

-“There are a variety of causes for this steep decline in death rates in the [later] 20th century:
+“There were a variety of causes for this steep decline in death rates," such as:

 -